 This Symposium aims to share knowledge about developments and policy frameworks around the use of financial technologies - including the blockchain - in finance, in order to harness benefits while addressing risks, as well as to disseminate good practices in the Asian region and beyond.

-12-13 September 2019 - The 2nd OECD Global Blockchain Policy Forum will address the benefits and risks of blockchain for our economies and societies, identify good policy and regulatory approaches, and investigate uses in specific policy areas.
+9-24 September 2021 - The annual OECD Global Blockchain Policy Forum brings together government, business and civil society stakeholders to address the benefits and risks of blockchain for our economies and societies, identify good policy and regulatory approaches, and investigate uses in specific policy areas.

 This report provides updates of trends and developments associated with sovereign borrowing requirements and debt levels from the perspective of public debt managers for the OECD area and country groupings.

-Held annually at the Asian Development Bank Institute in Tokyo, the Tokyo Roundtables offer a forum for discussion on specific topics of interest from the viewpoint of capital market and financial reform in Asia.
+Discussions at this annual event focus on recent developments in Asian capital markets and new financial technologies and innovation in reshaping the capital markets.This annual event offers a forum for discussion on specific topics of interest from the viewpoint of capital market and financial reform in Asia.